 A business plan for a daycare can be a challenging one.
 You must decide whether it will be a simple care center or offer curriculum.
 There are a number of models out there for the daycare business plan but one thing is certain: a daycare has never been so popular a business as now.

 The timing is right for starting this new venture.
 Not only are more and more mothers joining their husbands in the workforce, but also the number of single parents in America continues to grow at about two percent a year.
 Loving families with active children and an active conscience are in search of better lives for their children and peace of mind for themselves, causing the busy workforce to flock to an ever-growing number of quality daycare facilities across the nation.
 For customer convenience, in addition to serving the typical age bracket of children, many daycares will include childcare for infants six weeks and older as well as toddlers and school age children, all in one safe and discovery-oriented facility.

 Many business planners have difficulty with this.
-If you are fed up and ready to have it done quickly, and efficiently, give us a call at the number above or contact us and we can put you on the fast track to getting your new business open.
+If you are fed up and ready to have it done quickly, and efficiently, give us a call at 877-453-2011 or contact us and we can put you on the fast track to getting your new business open.